DevExpress-Examples/XAF_how-to-connect-different-data-models-to-several-databases-within-a-single-application/CS/XPO/.NET/Readme.md

 **1.** In the configuration files for the Blazor and WinForms projects, define three separate connection strings: one connection string for a database that stores security data and two additional connection strings for separate databases used to store application data.

-**2.** Implements persistent classes required to store security-related data to the main module (see the files in the example project's _[CommonModule/BusinessObjects](./CommonModule/BusinessObjects/)_ folder).
+**2.** Implement persistent classes required to store security-related data to the main module (see the files in the example project's _[CommonModule/BusinessObjects](./CommonModule/BusinessObjects/)_ folder).

 In the platform-specific projects, edit the _startup.cs_ files to configure the Security System so that it uses the main module's persistent classes to store security-related data: